dipeshkumardahal/chatclient/README.md

-# Open chat client in React
+# OpenAI chat client in React

 This project uses open AI api davinchi model and make chat client with node server and react frontend